OpenLiberty/iguide-retry-timeout/finish/README.md

 Use the `mvn install` Maven command from the directory that contains the extracted .zip files to build the project and install it in your local repository.
-The command creates the `target/liberty` directory that contains your Liberty and retryTimeoutSampleServer servers and starts the server.
+The command creates the `target/liberty` directory that contains your Liberty server, retryTimeoutSampleServer, and starts the server in the background.

-To start the server, issue the following command from the `<extract-directory>` directory:
+To stop the running server, run the Maven command "mvn liberty:stop-server".
+To start the retryTimeoutSampleServer, run the Maven command "mvn liberty:start-server".

-    mvn liberty:run-server

-This command starts the server and displays the server console.log file in the terminal window.

-To stop the server, press <kbd>Ctrl</kbd> + <kbd>C</kbd> or close the terminal window.
+To view the console logs in realtime as the application is retrying requests, run

+    tail -f <extract-directory>/target/liberty/wlp/usr/servers/retryTimeoutSampleServer/logs/console.log

 To access the sample application, visit the http://localhost:9080/retryTimeoutSample/transactions URL.

+To start simulating the transaction history request, refresh the page.
+The console log will update showing the number of retries and the time (ms) at which each retry occurred.

 Without any further configuration, you see a long loading sequence because the application is retrying and timing out using the Retry and Timeout policies from the guide.